Last Updated on February 12, 2024 by Louise Carter

-An orthodontist may be able to offer some unique suggestions for keeping your retainer in place.
-As part of your consultation, ask them to review the fit of the retainer.
+An orthodontist may have unique suggestions for keeping your retainer in place.
+Ask them to review the fit of the retainer as part of your consultation.

-The purpose of the mouthpiece is to keep your teeth in position, but they may have shifted.
-If so, the retainer is no longer suitable, so you’ll need a new mold.
+The mouthpiece keeps your teeth in position, but they may have shifted.
+If so, the retainer is no longer suitable, and you’ll need a new mold.

 If all else fails, you may consider having a retainer permanently affixed to your teeth.
 These retainers ( called train tracks) remain in place until your teeth are permanently repositioned.